StevenButtifint/contract-whist-multiplayer-client/README.md

 ### Description

 This game was made using Python, Tkinter GUI toolkit and Google Sheets API.
 It consists of offline and online game modes.
-There are many customization options such as card design, window resolution, bot count and starting round size.
+There are many customization options such as card design, window resolution, bot count, bot playstyle and starting round size.

 ---

 ### How To Play

 ##### Game Rules
-- Player with the most points at the end wins.
+- Player with the most points at the end of all rounds wins.
 - Cards are ranked A, K, Q, J, 10, 9, 8, 7, 6, 5, 4, 3, 2 (top to bottom).
 - Start of each round players predict how many rounds they will win.
 - If players get their prediction correct they gain 10 points.